Williams’ wish is for a long Stanford stay in her hometown

 “We want to stay as long as we can, I’m with Ki,” Hall of Fame coach Tara VanDerveer said.

-Stanford won national titles in 1990 and ‘92 and lost in the championship game in 2008 and ’10 — and no question VanDerveer would love nothing more than to cut down the nets and hoist a trophy one more time before calling it a career.
-This is her 35th season on the Farm and earlier this season she became the winningest coach in women’s basketball history.
+Stanford won national titles in 1990 and ‘92 and lost in the championship game in 2008 and ’10 — and no question VanDerveer would love nothing more than to cut down the nets and hoist a trophy one more time.

 The Cardinal have won 15 straight since a surprising two-game skid.